microsoft/datashaper/javascript/workflow/docs/report/workflow.api.md

 //
 // @public
 export function isOutputColumnStep(step: Step): boolean;

-// Warning: (ae-missing-release-tag) "isValidWorkflowSchema" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function isValidWorkflowSchema(workflowJson?: WorkflowSchema): Promise<boolean>;

 // Warning: (ae-forgotten-export) The symbol "JoinNode" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "join" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)